Super Mario Land (Game Boy)

 OVERALL (83/100): Really the weakness in Super Mario Land is the weakness of many Gameboy games.
 You can only do so much on this system, and it holds some games from being greats.
 However this is a good game, and definitely set the bar for Gameboy games, at least for awhile.
 Not really worth the pickup now, but years ago this was one of the few games worth owning for that simple handheld.

-If you enjoyed this Super Mario Land review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Super Mario Land review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!